-Similarly, no screening process was described in Section D.3.6 "Projected Volumes, Radionuclide and Chemical Inventories for Offsite Waste."
-Inventories from projected waste volumes that could be shipped to Hanford list the same nine radionuclides as in the tank alternatives but list 15 chemical constituents.
+Similarly, no screening process was described in Section D.3.6, "Projected Volumes, Radionuclide and Chemical Inventories for Offsite Waste."
+Inventories from projected waste volumes that could be shipped to the Hanford Site list the same nine radionuclides as in the tank alternatives but list 15 chemical constituents.

-To evaluate the FFTF alternatives, inventories of various radionuclides and chemicals were obtained from existing reports, such as FFTF Radioactive and Hazardous Materials Inventory (in DOE/EIS-0391), FFTF-18346, Technical Information Document for the Fast Flux Test Facility Closure Project Environmental Impact Statement, and Kidd, 2005, Activation of the FFTF Biological Shield Wall.
-The process used to screen the many reported constituents to the selected four radionuclides and three chemical constituents was described in the TC&WM EIS as follows: "Matching the list of radionuclides and chemicals identified in the above tables with the COPCs identified in Appendix D, Section D.1.1, resulted in a report of the following radionuclides (in curies)..." (p.
+To evaluate the FFTF alternatives, inventories of various radionuclides and chemicals were obtained from existing reports, such as FFTF Radioactive and Hazardous Materials Inventory (Section D.2.1), FFTF-18346, Technical Information Document for the Fast Flux Test Facility Closure Project Environmental Impact Statement, and Kidd, 2005, Activation of the FFTF Biological Shield Wall.
+The process used to screen the many reported constituents to the selected four radionuclides and three chemical constituents was described as follows: "Matching the list of radionuclides and chemicals identified in the above tables with the COPCs identified in Appendix D, Section D.1.1, resulted in a report of the following radionuclides (in curies)..." (p.
 D-119).
-The "above tables" refers to tables of inventories reported from the various sources, with differing numbers of COPCs, from seven to 31.
-Section D.1.1 is "Current Tank Inventory of Radioactive and Chemical Constituents" and includes Table D-2, "Constituents Selected for Detailed Analysis," which lists the 10 radionuclides and 10 chemicals mentioned above.
+The "above tables" refers to tables of inventories reported from the various sources, with differing numbers of COPCs, from 7 to 31.
+Section D.1.1, "Current Tank Inventory of Radioactive and Chemical Constituents" includes Table D-2, "Constituents Selected for Detailed Analysis," which lists the 10 radionuclides and 10 chemicals mentioned above.
 In the FFTF alternatives analysis, four radionuclides and three chemicals were reported in the tables and figures showing the inventories of COPCs.